Advertisement:

 (Synonyms: Coneze, Connoges, Connoise, Counèse, Counoïse, Counïso, Counoueiso, Guélnoise, Quenoise, Rivier.)

 Counoise is another of the many grapes traditionally used chiefly or wholly as components of blends, but now attracting some attention as an interesting monovarietal.
-When made with appropriate care, it makes a light- to medium-bodied wine with moderate alcohol and tannin levels and a flavor usually described as “peppery”, overlain with spice and red-fruit flavors; it is typically a bracingly acidic wine, and so goes well with food.
-It is not unlike a Beaujolais or Gamay, but somewhat spicier.
+When made with appropriate care, it can produce a red-fruit, medium-bodied wine of some interest and even complexity.
+It is not unlike a Beaujolais or Gamay, but perhaps somewhat spicier.

 Factoid: Counoise is sometimes confused with the Aubun grape, in good part because it was once common to have the two grown together in "field blends"; but Aubun is considered distinctly lower in quality than Counoise.